primouomo123/standard-hooks-technical-lesson/README.md

 ### Step 3: Implement useId for Unique Input IDs

-📌 Why?\
+📌 Why?
-Every <label> must be linked to an input for accessibility.
-Hardcoding IDs can lead to duplicates, so useId ensures that each input field has a unique, stable identifier.
+In order to meet accessibility standards, each label must reference a unique id on its corresponding input.
+Hardcoding these IDs can lead to duplicates or conflicts across components.
+By using useId, React ensures that each input field is assigned a stable, unique identifier, preserving proper label-to-input mapping and preventing accidental ID collisions.

 #### Modify ProfileForm.jsx to Use useId